IrishPrime/workflow-sample/Feature4.md

 # Feature 4

-An complete feature for enlightened users.
+A complete feature for enlightened users.